E-r-1-c/networking-labs/02-layer3-routing/02-single-area-ospfv2/README.md

 ### R3 OSPF Configuration

-R3 connects to both available paths and advertises the Site 2 LAN.
+R3 connects to the preferred and backup paths and advertises the Site 2 LAN.

-The Site 2 LAN interface is passive because it connects to an end device instead of another OSPF router.
+The Site 2 LAN interface is passive because it connects to a PC instead of another OSPF router.

+The R3 interface toward R2 also uses a higher cost so the R1 path is preferred in both directions.

 ```cisco
 interface GigabitEthernet0/0